 How elderly people are being targeted

 In the particular brand of fraud peddled by door-to-door tradesmen, there are a number of ways in which elderly homeowners are victimised.
 Residents may be pressured into paying for emergency repairs or routine maintenance which the tradesman believes is necessary on the home, but which can often lead to shoddy or even non-existent work being carried out (usually at extortionate rates!).
 The type of individuals who usually engage in this kind of activity will be confident conmen.
 They will often lie about their membership of a trade organisation to convince the homeowner that the job required is genuine and that they’re authentic.

 The figure collected by the charity – a total of 5,673 recorded between 2013 and 2014 – includes cases committed against all age groups.
 However, but it is elderly homeowners who make up the main victims of such crime.
 In fact, research recently carried out by Age UK found that 53% of people aged 65 and over believe they’ve been the target of some form of fraud.

 Why elderly people are the most vulnerable

 This is not to say that most over-65s fall victim to these ploys, however, statistics show that the elderly are sadly more vulnerable due to a number of factors which become common in later life.
 As described by Age UK, the social isolation some experience can affect older people’s ability to deal with the advances of a fraudster.
 This may come as a result of bereavement, and this emotional vulnerability makes them an easier target.
 Financial pressures, coupled with the cognitive impairment that affects many in old age, are yet further reasons as to why the elderly are more likely to fall victim to fraud.

 How elderly homeowners can stay safe

-Door-to-door sales are still common practice in many industries, whether it’s charity collection or patio paving.
+Door-to-door sales are still common practice in many industries, whether it’s charity collection or LA hardscaping contractors.
 The homeowner has no obligation to receive them at the door, but if they choose to, then these tips from Action Fraud should be kept in mind:

 - Ask the tradesperson for identification before letting them into your house.